stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Identity provider redirects user back to Service Provider along with SAML assertions.
 #.
 Service Provider receives SAML assertions and either creates or retrieves Account information

 In both cases, just like with Mirror and Social Directories, the user information that is returned from the IdP is used by Stormpath to either identify an existing Account resource, or create a new one.
 In the case of new Account creation, Stormpath will map the information in the response onto its own resources.
-In the following section we will walk you through the process of configuring your SAML Directory, as well as giving you an overview of how the SAML Authentication process works.
+In the following section you will walk you through the process of configuring your SAML Directory, as well as giving you an overview of how the SAML Authentication process works.

 For a more detailed step-by-step account of SAML login, see :ref:`below <saml-flow>`.